craigh/PostCalendar/PostCalendar/docs/README.ical.txt

   Perl:	via PHP::Serialization

-To use this module, unpack it in your main HTML directory where Postnuke is located.
+To use this module, unpack it in your main HTML directory where Zikula is located.
 It will add ical.php to this directory, and also create a new template for PostCalendar called 'icalenabled'.
 The template is not required, but can be used to show you how you can link events, weeks, days, months and years to PostCalendar